-A serving of fruit is typically 1/2 cup and a half cup of strawberries contains 5.5g carbohydrates with 1.4g of that being fiber.
-That is totally within my serving carb limit, but most of the smoothie recipes use 1 cup of berries per serving.
+A serving of fruit is typically ½ cup and a half cup of strawberries contains 5.5g carbohydrates, with 1.4g of that being fiber.
+That means that ½ cup of strawberries has 4.1 net carbs.

-I could have added ice cubes to water things down, but instead, I divided the recipe into two servings.
-This lets you enjoy the best flavor and and still limit carbs.
-And, you are staying within the recommended half cup for a serving of strawberries...while still getting a full berry flavor!
+This way you can enjoy the best flavor and still limit carbs.
+And bonus?
+You’re totally staying within the recommended half cup for a serving of strawberries...while still getting a full berry flavor!

 Believe me, I know how easy it is to eat a cup or more of sweet strawberries thinking it won’t hurt because they are low carb.
 You really need to watch your portions before things get out of control!